About the Program

 The HIM student will learn to release health information according to state and federal laws and to maintain and utilize a variety of manual and automated health information indices and storage and retrieval systems.
 Students also receive detailed instruction in medical, administrative, ethical, legal, accreditation and regulatory requirements for the health care delivery system.
 In addition to classroom instruction, students begin applying new knowledge in class laboratories and clinical settings at local health care facilities.

 Graduates of the Health Information Management program earn an Associate Degree in Applied Scence that qualifies them to take the national accrediting examination to become a Registered Health Information Technician (RHIT).
-The program is fully accredited by the Commission on the Accreditation for Health Informatics and Information Management Education Programs - please see our program graduate outcome data below.
+See our program graduate outcome data below.

 Commission on the Accreditation for Health Informatics and Information Management

 Chicago, Illinois 60611-5800

 The Midlands Technical College Health Information Management Associate in Applied Science Degree program is currently in Inactive Status with the Commission on Accreditation for Health Informatics and Information Management Education (www.cahiim.org), 233 N. Michigan Ave., 21st Floor, Chicago, IL 60601, (312) 233-1100.

 Midlands Technical College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees, diplomas and certificates.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Midlands Technical College.